Joe Chappelle: The Wire

 Chappelle joined the crew of the HBO crime drama The Wire as a director for the first season in 2002.
 The Wire was created by David Simon and examines the city of Baltimore one faltering institution at a time.
 Chappelle directed the first season episode "One Arrest".

 Chappelle returned to The Wire as co-executive producer, episodic director and second unit director for the third season in 2004.
 Chappelle directed the season's penultimate episode "Middle Ground".
-"Middle Ground" received the show's only Emmy Award nomination to date, for writers Simon and George Pelecanos in the category Outstanding Writing for a Drama Series.
+"Middle Ground" received the show's only Emmy Award nomination, for writers Simon and George Pelecanos in the category Outstanding Writing for a Drama Series.
 Simon credits Chappelle with choosing the music for the season three closing montage; Solomon Burke's cover of Van Morrison's "Fast Train" which appeared in the season finale "Mission Accomplished".

 Chappelle returned as a co-executive producer, episodic director and second unit director for the fourth season of The Wire in 2006.
 He directed the season premiere "Boys of Summer" and the penultimate episode "That's Got His Own".

 Chappelle returned as a co-executive producer and director for the fifth and final season of The Wire in 2008.
 Chappelle directed the season premiere "More with Less" and the penultimate episode "Late Editions".
 The series ended after five seasons.
 Chappelle and Ernest Dickerson were the series most prolific directors having helmed six episodes each.
 Chappelle and the other senior producers were nominated for a BAFTA Award for Best International Series at the 2009 ceremony for their work on the fifth season.